KyleKinsella/BlockChain-Project-From-Scratch/README.md

 ## What is the importance of this project?
 <p>The main objective / importance of this project is to create a fully working project and to learn as much as I can.
 But, another importance of this project is to
-show future / potential employers that I'm capable of developing a full-stack project, for nothing -> a fully working project (or product, if I was working on a company project.).
+show future / potential employers that I'm capable of developing a full-stack project, from nothing -> a fully working project (or product, if I was working on a company project.).
 Although I don't have any professional software devlopment experience, I have lots of expiernce with most of the topics in software development, such
   as: Dev-Ops, Unit testing, UML, Concurrent Development, Data Structures & algorithms, operating systems, object orientied programming (oop), Software Engineering, Design Patterns, Data Science & Machine Learning and so much more. </p>